ubports/morph-browser/README.md

 based on the Qt WebEngine  and using the Ubuntu UI components.
 It requires Qt 5.9 to build and run.

+Morph Icon is based on Origami Licensed CC-by Creative Mania from the Noun Project

 = Building =